homsim/lammps_analysis_set/README.md

 # About

 This repository is a set of functions to analyse molecular dynamics simulation data.
 It works best with files computed by *LAMMPS* (especially its log- and trajectory-files).
 The repo is heavily dependent on the API of the Open Visualization Tool *Ovito* (*A. Stukowski, Modelling Simul.
 Mater.
 Sci.
 Eng.
 18, 015012 (2010)*).
-The `ovito_env.yml` file provides the needed libraries to import in a conda virtual environment (to be replaced by some sort of dependency handler):
+The `ovito_env.yml` file provides the needed libraries to import in a conda virtual environment (to be replaced by a proper dependency handler):
 ```bash
 conda env create -f ovito_env.yml
 ```